tomasit/TheHauntingMansion/README.md

 # TheHauntingMansion

-TheHauntingMansion is a first person horror game made with Unity3D.
+TheHauntingMansion is a first person horror game made with Unity3D playable on Linux.

 Some steps need to be done before you can play the game :
 1. download Git lfs at https://git-lfs.github.com/ and install it on your device